 This is one more building that is a part of the University of Uppsala.
 It is the main part of the University Library.
 And who wouldn’t love a good library?
 Construction of the building began in 1820 and was completed in 1841.

 Valborg or Walpurgis Night is the main night of celebration for all the students in the city.
 It always occurs on the last day of April and the parties begin in the early morning.
-Usually people go up early and head for the parks for a small picnic consisting of champagne, strawberries and other delights.
+Usually, people go up early and head to the parks for a small picnic consisting of champagne, strawberries, and other delights.
 You probably don’t have to be a student to enjoy that!
 The day continues with festivities during the whole day and it culminates in students participating in some river rafting in the stream Fyrisån.

 Let’s return to the topic of school and studying.
 This is the time when pupils in the Swedish upper-secondary school graduate.
 The graduation ceremonies spread out over several days as classes of pupils await their turn.
 During these days the streets will be filled with pupils as well as their friends and family members.
 Traditionally caravans of decorated lorries will be driving the celebrating pupils around the town.